UPPMAX/HPC-python/docs/packages.rst

 .. note::

-   - We recommend that you alwasy install with ``pip`` in an *isolated environment* unless you think that the package will be useful for all you projects
+   - We recommend that you always install with ``pip`` in an *isolated environment* unless you think that the package will be useful for all you projects
    - You will test this in the session about isolated environments in a while.

+.. discussion:: FAQ:s

+   **When to use pip install and when to use module load command?**

+     1) check if package is available in the Python module or a site-installed module.
+     2) If not, use pip

+     Comment: We recommend that you use ``pip install`` in an isolated environment, using ``virtualenv`` or ``venv``, see next session.

 .. keypoints::